geo-arbitrage digital nomad finance cost of living arbitrage

 Step 4: Do a Trial Run

-• Build a local network of other nomads and expats
+• Build a local network of other nomads and expats before you commit

 Step 5: Optimize and Iterate